Routing

 selector: [ string ]

-Generally, multiple outbounds are matched to distribute the load evenly.
+Generally matches multiple outbounds to distribute load among them.

 fallbackTag: string

-If all outbounds fail to connect based on the connection observation results, the outbound specified by this configuration item will be used.
+If all outbounds cannot be connected based on observation results, the outbound specified by this configuration item is used.

-Note: You need to add either the observatory or burstObservatory configuration item.
+Note: Requires adding observatory or burstObservatory configuration items.

 strategy: StrategyObject